KATE'S MATH LESSONS

 Picture

-2) Go Formative: You can use this website to turn a paper worksheet into a digital activity.
+3) Go Formative: You can use this website to turn a paper worksheet into a digital activity.
 You can upload a worksheet from your computer or take a picture and upload as an image, then add interactive questions!
 There's also a great "Show Your Work" option, which inserts a whiteboard for students to draw on or they can upload a picture of their work.
 Make sure to check out their Quick Start guide if you're new to Go Formative.
 If you learn best by watching video tutorials, they have helpful videos here.
 They also have a pretty extensive help center to learn how to Create/Manage Classes, how to Create a Formative, how to Assign a Formative, and more.

-3) Boom Cards: Digital, Self-Grading Task Cards.
+4) Boom Cards: Digital, Self-Grading Task Cards.
 These are my favorite digital math activity because they're so interactive and students love getting instant feedback on their answers.
 Students are shown one question at a time (one card in the "deck" of Boom Cards) and they get immediate feedback.
 The program allows them to try again if they get it wrong.
 Once they've gotten a question correct, the program moves them forward to the next card.

 You can search the Boom Learning Store for decks that have already been created or can make your own decks of Boom Cards.
-If your school is closed due to Covid-19, you may be eligible for a free Ultimate account, which includes premium features like student reports and the ability to create an unlimited number of your own decks of Boom Cards.

 The links below are a good place to get started if you're new to Boom Cards: